omenkish/customer-portal/README.md

 * Send email to the owner of the ticket when the email is resolved
 * For the sake of scalability, I implemented comments with rails action cable.
 * I implemented the csv export with rails stream
+* I assumed that an admin and an agent can also create tickets.

 ## Limitations